 Is the iTIC (Internal Technology Investment Council) coming back?

+No, not at this time.
 The new TIC involves leadership from more agency partners, intended to raise the level of dialog and decision-making to drive citizen services at the level citizens expect and deserve.
 This new TIC also will allow delegation of work to sub-committees with assigned subject matter experts.
 (NOTE: this is likely where “iTIC-like” groups might evolve).

 How will DTI manage resource allocation to IT Centralization while supporting the current book of work?